Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 The United States Nuclear Regulatory Commission has stated it is not fully prepared to license SMRs.
 In 2008, NRC estimated it would have a regulatory review process in place to license the first SMRs within five years.
 However, in May 2012 the NRC stated “If an appreciable fraction of total SMR initiatives materialized, it would create an untenable situation for the NRC.”

 This is because the regulatory framework for licensing SMRs does not fully exist.
 It has yet to be determined whether many of the proposed qualities of SMRs, such as generation capacity, modularity, and security features, are covered under the current licensing process for new nuclear reactors.
-Most of all, NRC hasn’t decided whether it will license individual reactors or issue a combined license for a multi-reactor facility—for example GmP’s ’four pack’ or Holtec’s ’twelve-pack.’
-As of December 2012, NRC projected to complete certification for B&W, NuScale, and Westinghouse’s reactor designs in 2017, though a final schedule has yet to be released.
+Most of all, NRC hasn’t decided whether it will license individual reactors or issue a combined license for a multi-reactor facility—for example General Atomics’ ’four pack’ or NuScale’s ’twelve-pack.’
+In December 2012, NRC projected to complete certification for B&W, NuScale, and Westinghouse’s reactor designs in 2017, however, as of July 2013, the timelines for those certifications are listed as ‘Under Review.’

 There are questions whether NRC will uphold current regulatory standards for SMRs.
 The Nuclear Energy Institute (NEI) argues NRC should reduce decommissioning cost assurances (i.e. funds set aside for cleanup after the reactor is shut down); annual fees paid to NRC; the number of control room operators on site; and insurance requirements in the event of a nuclear accident.